Kim-J-Smith/Simple-Button/README.md

 1. ✅ **Comprehensive Features** : This project currently supports *short press, long press, timer long press, double push, counter multiple push, combination buttons, and long press hold*.

-2. ✅ **State Machine** : This project uses a state machine for code organization, which has strong scalability.
+2. ✅ **State Machine** : This project employs a state machine for code organization to achieve software debouncing and has strong scalability.
 However, users can use it easily without having to understand the details of the state machine.

 3. ✅ **External Interrupt(EXTI)** : This project uses an external interrupt(EXTI) trigger button, *naturally supporting low power consumption*.
 The project also provides a line of code to determine and enter a low-power interface.